-All functions except those having names starting with rand are deterministic.
+All functions except those that extract the current time and those having names starting with rand are deterministic.

-9.1 Non-functions
+10.1 Non-functions

 Functions must take in expressions as arguments, evaluate each argument in turn, and then evaluate its implementation to produce a value that can be used in an expression.
 We first describe constructs that look like, but are not functions.